rberenguel/motllo/README.md

 ```
 ---
 ```
-Usage: motllo markdown [OPTIONS] PATH
+Usage: motllo build [OPTIONS] PATH

-  Generate a Markdown template from a folder or repository at PATH
+  Build a file/folder structure based on a Markdown document at PATH

 Options:
-  -x, --max-length INTEGER      Maximum amount of lines to write in the
-                                markdown, for each file.
-Use -1 for `all of them`

-  -o, --output TEXT             Destination markdown file  [required] --ignore TEXT                 Glob patterns to ignore, comma separated
+  -o, --output TEXT          Destination path to create everything  [required] -r, --replace TEXT         Multiple replacement rules separated by colons,
-                                between quotes like "*.py,*.c,*.scala"

-  --gitignore / --no-gitignore  Use local and global gitignores, yes by
-                                default
+                             like -r "$PROJ:world_domination",
+                             -r"$TOOLS:python"

-  --help                        Show this message and exit.
+  --ignore-existing-folders  Ignore if the destination folder already exists --dry-run / --commit       Dry run by default so you can see what it does --help                     Show this message and exit.
 ```
 ---
 ```